-Circle packing diagrams show instance groups as tightly-organized circles.
-They often show hierarchies where smaller instance groups are either coloured similarly to others in the same category, or nested within larger groups.
+Circle packing diagrams show instance groups as tightly organized circles.
+They often show hierarchies where smaller instance groups are either colored similarly to others in the same category, or nested within larger groups.
 Circle packs represent hierarchical data sets and shows different levels in the hierarchy and how they interact with each other.

 - Yellow - instance score is between 80 and 50; some issues have been noticed and in need of review.

 - Red - instance score is below 50.
 The instance is in a critical stage as there are multiple issues noticed on that instance.